Ranga-Auaha-Ako/canvas-design-blocks/README.md

 - The editing interface uses popups with settings overlaid on the page, so you can see how your changes will look in real-time, and easily make adjustments
   ![Grids](docs/assets/rce.png)

+## Try it for yourself!

+You can test out the latest release of Canvas Design Blocks on our **[Sandpit](https://ranga-auaha-ako.github.io/canvas-design-blocks/?block=courseHeader)**.
+This page is hosted on GitHub Pages, and simulates how the tool would work in a fictional Canvas environment without requiring an install.
+Note: some features are unavailable in the demo, as they require Canvas to function (for example, searching for links).
+To see the full functionality, you will need to install the theme in your Canvas instance.

 ## Installation

 Canvas Design Blocks works as a theme for Canvas, but can be installed as a user script using a browser extension like [Tampermonkey](https://www.tampermonkey.net/) for testing.